Yusuf Idris

+Biography

 Idris was born in Faqous.
-He originally trained to be a doctor, studying at the University of Cairo.
-He sought to put the foundations of a modern Egyptian theatre based on popular traditions and folklore, his main success in this quest was his most famous work, a play called "Al-Farafeer" (الفرافير) depicting two main characters: the Master and the Farfour (poor layman).
-For some time he was a regular writer in the famous daily newspaper Al-Ahram.
+He originally trained to be a doctor, studying at Cairo University.
+He sought to put the foundations of a modern Egyptian theatre based on popular traditions and folklore; his main success in this quest was his most famous work, a play called "Al-Farafeer" (الفرافير) depicting two main characters: the Master and the Farfour (poor layman).
+For some time he was a regular writer in the daily newspaper Al-Ahram.